zumasys/docs/site/jbase/jbc/jqlfetch/README.md

 Applies Attribute 7 Conversions (or attribute 3 in Prime-style DICTS) to the data

-If the property STMT\_PROPERTY\_FORMAT is set then each attribute is also formatted according to the width and justification of the attribute definition and any override caused by the use of [FMT](./../fmt), of DISPLAY.LIKE on the command line.
+If the property STMT\_PROPERTY\_FORMAT is set then each attribute is also formatted according to the width and justification of the attribute definition and any override caused by the use of [FMT](./../fmt), or DISPLAY.LIKE on the command line.

 ## Note